-In June 2015 KidsXpress embarked upon an extensive research project to collect evidence to demonstrate the outcomes and impact of the unique KidsXpress therapy program.
+In June 2015 KidsXpress embarked upon an extensive research project to collect evidence to demonstrate the outcomes and impact of the unique KidsXpress group therapy program.

 KidsXpress explored the impact of its program on the personal and interpersonal development of clients, recognising the interconnection of the two.
 Measures were devised to track the development of group and individual change via multiple points of collection across the program.
 A mixed-method approach was employed for this research investigation.
 Pre- and post- quantitative measures of children’s psychosocial well-being were complemented with qualitative responses from Parents/Carers and Therapist session notes.

 Psychosocial well-being was measured through conferred therapist ratings at the start of the program.
 Subsequent weekly ratings were recorded for both group and individual scales.
 Group development was scored using MacKenzie’s (1983) Group Climate Questionnaire – a widely utilised and validated measure of group development.
 Individual functioning was also measured on a 7-point Likert scale, which quantifies eight key transformation Indicators (KTI) of psychosocial well-being: (A) Self-awareness; (B) Expression of feelings & emotions; (C) Connection to others; (D) Recognition of self impacting others; (E) Understanding others; (F) Self-regulation; (G) Receptive communication; (H) Ability to work in a group.
 Parents/Carers and Referrers completed written questionnaires either online or by hand.
 These tools measured Parents/Carers’ perceptions of change in their children’s well-being, behaviour, emotional expression and social functioning.